Atlas975/Notes/MachineLearning/Transformers/Transformer.md

 ![[Pasted image 20240623203428.png|300|300]]

 ## Encoder
-- Takes an input sequence like a sentence and converts it into a high-dimensional vector, this representation captures the essential information and context of the input
+- Takes an input sequence and converts it into a high-dimensional vector, this representation captures the essential information and context of the input
 - Each layer in the encoder refines the representation of the input sequence, making the final output of the encoder a set of vectors that encapsulate the input’s meaning.

 ![[Pasted image 20240623204008.png|450|450]]
 ## Decoder
+- Takes an input sequence and predicts the next word, the inputs to the decoder is the output of the encoder and the previous outputs of decoder block itself
 -